 He wanted to be a good steward of the privilege that he has as a Canadian businessman to create excess in order to give where there is need.
 He wrote out the name Homes Alive - A life-giving, wholesome, positive name.
 He paired the name with many possible industries including Homes Alive Pets.

 In the end, the name is a reminder that we exist to "Value Every Life.
 Every Person.
 Every Pet."

 Fast-forward a few years; my family was transitioning back to life in Canada.
 It was a particularly challenging time for my parents as they were really struggling with figuring out how to settle their family back into Canada, and what to do for a living.
 Starting a new career at the age of about 45 was pretty daunting.
 Without knowing the next steps, they (pretty randomly) chose Lethbridge as an attractive community to raise their family.

 Starting Homes Alive Pets

 In a time where Leon was having a tough time pairing his vision with passion and purpose, he made a connection with his family history.
 Leon's brother was running Ropp’s Pet Paradise in Brooks, AB, which was started by Leon’s father, Eldon (learn more about the timeline here).
-This was an opportunity to pair his family's passion for pets with this vision that was positive, wholesome, and provided an extraordinary opportunity to give back to the community (this is one of many reasons why we work closely with local shelters and rescues).
+This was an opportunity to pair his family's passion for pets with this vision that was positive, wholesome, and provided an extraordinary opportunity to give back to the community.
 All of that to say, it seemed like a good fit.

 In 2009, they changed the name of Ropp’s Pet Paradise to Homes Alive Pet Centre, and they opened our Downtown Lethbridge location.